Are you tired of the hype in the fantasy football industry?

 Does this mean you should go draft Justin Tucker before Derrick Henry and Julio Jones?

-No, but should you draft one of the top-three kickers way before the last round?
+No!
+But should you draft one of the top-three kickers way before the last round?
 I sure would.
-(More on this later though.)

 A fantasy point is a fantasy point is a fantasy point... whether that point comes from a kicker or a wide receiver or a tight end...